pedroql/mvflow/website/hugo-src/content/_index.md

 &nbsp;

-We believe that coroutines and flows are extremely powerful concepts that can be applied to this problem.
+We believe that coroutines and flows are extremely powerful concepts that can be applied to this architecture.
 They enable us to build a very powerful API with a small and simple surface.

 Here are some advantages that they bring: